atrex66/io-samurai/non_realtime/README.md

 ## Troubleshooting
 - **Compilation Error: `sockaddr_in` incomplete type**:
   - Ensure `<netinet/in.h>` is included in `io-samurai.h`.
+- **Compilation Error: `jump_table` undefined**:
+  - Verify the symbolic link to `jump_table.h` is correct and the table is defined or linked.
 - **Runtime Error: `Checksum error`**:
-  - Provide the correct `jump_table` implementation.
+  - Ensure the `jump_table` implementation is correct and accessible.
 - **Socket Errors**:
   - Verify the IP address and port are correct and the device is reachable.
   - Check for permission issues (e.g., run as root if binding to a low port).
 - **Missing Headers**:
   - Install `libc6-dev`:
-    ```
+    """
     bash
     sudo apt install libc6-dev
-    ```
+    """

 ## Contributing
-- Provide the `jump_table` implementation to improve functionality.
-- Report issues or suggest enhancements via email to stellarwanderer@proton.me.
+- Report issues or suggest enhancements via email to atrex66@gmail.com

 ## License
-MIT License (based on the original LinuxCNC HAL driver by Viola Zsolt).
+MIT License (based on the original LinuxCNC HAL driver by Viola Zsolt)
-EOF